 The symptoms of both conditions are similar, so don’t stress if you feel confused about what your skin might be asking for.

-If your skin doesn’t see much of a shift from increasing hydration, you likely have dry skin, which requires deeper nourishing oils such as Midnight Oil, Botanical Butter or Solar Balm.
+If your skin doesn’t see much of a shift from increasing hydration, you likely have dry skin, which requires deeper nourishing oils such as Midnight Oil, Botanical Butter or Blossom Balm.
 Dry skin doesn’t create enough sebum to protect and balance the skin, which is why additional oil based moisturizers are necessary.

 Learning how our skin operates and what it needs for optimal function is the first step in making great choices for our skin!